-The Australian Medical Association (AMA) has just released an updated statement about feeding babies, and it’s called for better support for bottle feeding parents.
+The Australian Medical Association (AMA) has called for better support for bottle feeding parents, and we couldn’t agree more.

-But mothers and other caregivers who cannot or choose not to breastfeed must have access to appropriate care and assistance to formula feed their child, Dr Gannon urged, in the recently released AMA statement.
+But mothers and other caregivers who cannot or choose not to breastfeed must have access to appropriate care and assistance to formula feed their child, Dr Gannon urged in the AMA statement.

 It’s true that many women attempt breastfeeding their tiny babies, but for lots of different reasons, it doesn’t always work out.
-These mums are sometimes left feeling like they’ve failed or are lesser than – which of course is just NOT the case.
+These mums are sometimes left feeling like they’ve failed or are ‘less-than’ – which of course is not the case.

 Other women don’t want to breastfeed, choosing to feed their babies with formula instead.
 It’s every parent’s right to choose what’s best for their baby and the undercurrent of disapproval sometimes aimed at bottle feeding parents is unwelcome, unkind and unnecessary.